-Hybrid Cloud Architecture: How Hybrid Cloud Works
+Hybrid Cloud Definition and Architecture: How Hybrid Cloud Works

 Additionally, some data and applications may be hosted on physical servers located on-premises while others are in data centers off-premises.

-- Greater control: Hybrid cloud infrastructure gives organizations greater control over their data and applications, allowing them to monitor and manage access, usage, and security policies.
+Hybrid cloud infrastructure gives organizations greater control over their data and applications, allowing them to monitor and manage access, usage, and security policies.

 Common Challenges of Hybrid Cloud Models

-- Integration and interoperability: Integrating and interoperating between different cloud and on-premises resources can be challenging, especially for security.
+Integrating and interoperating between different cloud and on-premises resources can be challenging, especially for security.
 To overcome this challenge, organizations should adopt a standard security framework, such as the Cloud Security Alliance (CSA) Cloud Controls Matrix, that can be applied uniformly across all resources.

 Assess Workloads